Alyaksandr Feduta: Biography

 After the 2010 presidential elections in Belarus, Alyaksandr Feduta, who worked in the campaign headquarters of presidential candidate Uladzimir Nyaklyayew, was arrested on December 20 in Minsk by the Belarusian security services and imprisoned in the KGB detention center.
 Philologists from Russia and other countries appealed to the President and Government of the Russian Federation in defense of their colleague.
 Under another appeal in defense of Feduta and other arrested writers, artists, journalists, scientists, addressed to the Parliamentary Assembly of the Council of Europe and other interstate structures, singer Yuri Shevchuk, TV presenter Alexander Arkhangelsky, literary critic Nikolai Bogomolov, poets Mikhail Aizenberg, Natalya Gorbanevskaya and Timur Kibirov signed and dozens of other cultural and scientific figures from Russia, Lithuania, Ukraine, Estonia and other countries.

 On January 11, 2011, Amnesty International recognized Feduta as a prisoner of conscience.
 On April 8, 2011, he was released on bail.
 On May 20, 2011, Alyaksandr Feduta was sentenced to two years of probation with a two-year probation.

 In June 2015, Alyaksandr Feduta expressed his attitude to the scandal surrounding the installation and replacement of the plaque on the monument to A. S. Pushkin in Mogilev.
 The literary critic condemned the erection of the monument, on the pedestal of which there was a quote from Pushkin's poem "To the Slanderers of Russia", insulting for the Belarusians who participated in the uprising of 1831, noting that the official who allowed the installation of a monument with such a text should resign.

 On September 5, 2022, the Minsk Regional Court sentenced Alexander Feduta to 10 years in prison in a maximum security colony.
 In mid-December 2022, he was transferred to Mogilev Correctional Colony No. 15 (Папраўчая ўстанова «Папраўчая калонія № 15»).
+Viasna and other human rights organizations in Belarus have recognized Feduta as a political prisoner.

+On 13 December 2025, Feduta was released and exiled to Ukraine among 123 political prisoners, after the ease of the US sanctions on Belarusian potash industry.